Webs of Type P: Introduction

 \subsection{Future Work}

-Since the work of Cautis-Kamnitzer-Morrison \cite{CKM} it has been understood that Howe dualities and web-type descriptions of categories are two sides of the same coin.
-As done in \cite{CKM}, most often Howe dualities are used to construct a web category.
-However there are cases where the path is traveled in reverse \cite{QS,ST}.
+Cautis--Kamnitzer--Morrison \cite{CKM} illustrated that Howe-type dualities give rise to web-like categories, but it is also sometimes the case that a Howe duality can be deduced from the existence of web-like categories (see \cite{QS,ST}).
 In a sequel to this paper we use the results herein to construct a Howe duality between $\fp (m)$ and $\fp (n)$ \cite{DKM}.

-In \cite{WINART2}, an affine version of the category $\pWeb_{1}$ is introduced.
-This affine VW-supercategory gives a combinatorial description of the category of endofunctors given by tensoring by objects from $\fp (n)\text{-mod}_{V}$.
-The affine aspect arises from the additional action of a Casimir-type element.
+In \cite{WINART2}, the authors introduce the affine VW-supercategory.
+This can be regarded as an extension of $\pWeb_{1}$ given by including an additional even morphism $1 \to 1$ which defines a subalgebra of $\End_{\pWeb_1}(1^d)$ isomorphic to a polynomial ring in $d$ variables.
+This diagrammatic supercategory admits a functor to the category of endofunctors of $\fp(n)\text{-mod}$ of the form $V^{\otimes d} \otimes -$ where the additional generator acts via a Casimir-like element.
 It would be interesting to define and study affine versions of $\pWeb$ and $\pWeb_{\uparrow \downarrow}$, as well.

-In \cite{AGG} Ahmed-Grantcharov-Guay introduced a quantum superalgebra of type P via FRT formalism.
-As an outcome of the construction they obtain a Hopf superalgebra with a quantum analogue of the natural representation and an action of the braid group on its iterated tensor products.
+In \cite{AGG} Ahmed--Grantcharov--Guay introduced a quantum superalgebra of type P via the FRT formalism.
+As an outcome of the construction they obtain a Hopf superalgebra with a quantum analogue of the natural representation and an action of the braid group on its tensor powers.
 We expect one can also define quantum analogues of Moon's algebra and the supercategories $\pWeb_{1}$, $\pWeb$, and $\pWeb_{\uparrow\downarrow}$.